yaptide/docs/docs/scoring.md

 !!! note
     Quantity type supports typing letters to filter the list of available quantities.

-Often, scoring a quantity for all passing particles won't be very useful In this case, To limit the scoring to protons only, we need to add a filter.
+Often, scoring a quantity for all passing particles won't be very useful.
+In this case, to limit the scoring to protons only, we need to add a filter.

 #### Scoring filter